novaprova/novaprova/doc/manual/porting.rst

 `Valgrind <http://www.valgrind.org/>`_ is an advanced memory debugging tool (actually, it's a program simulator which happens debug memory as a side effect).
-Novaprova is designed to make use of Valgrind's powerful bug discovery features.
-If your platform doesn't support Valgrind you're going to get much less value out of Novaprova than if you had Valgrind, and Novaprova is going to be missing a great many test failure cases that you really want to be caught.
+NovaProva is designed to make use of Valgrind's powerful bug discovery features.
+If your platform doesn't support Valgrind you're going to get much less value out of NovaProva than if you had Valgrind, and NovaProva is going to be missing a great many test failure cases that you really want to be caught.

-For this reason, Novaprova will fail to build without Valgrind.
+For this reason, NovaProva will fail to build without Valgrind.

 ..
 This isnt true on the Darwin branch.
 Use this text
 ..
 You'll need to make some minor tweaks to the package specifications to